#COPSoil 2024 Events

 • Where: MET-02

-• Lead Organization: ICRAF & CA4SH
+• Lead Organizers: ICRAF & CA4SH

 Healthy soils are the foundation of sustainable and regenerative food systems and provide several vital ecosystem services.
 Sequestering carbon in soils, for example, can have multiple benefits for climate change mitigation and adaptation, food and nutrition security, biodiversity, and water resilience.
 However one third of the Earth’s surface is degraded, negatively affecting 3.2 billion people annually.
 Therefore, targeted investments in soil health are urgently needed.
 This includes investments in robust methods for monitoring soil health to prioritize and track land management efforts over time.